-As you review these guidelines, please note that Minnesota Life is not authorized as an insurer in New York.
+Insurance products are issued by Minnesota Life Insurance Company or Securian Life Insurance Company, a New York authorized insurer.
+Minnesota Life is not an authorized New York insurer and does not do insurance business in New York.
 Therefore, producers are prohibited from conducting sales activities on behalf of Minnesota Life from within the State of New York.
-Sales activity includes, but is not limited to; contact with prospective Minnesota Life customers from within New York, sales activities originating within New York and contact with New York residents while either the agent or prospective customer is within the State of New York.
+Sales activity includes but is not limited to; contact with prospective Minnesota Life customers from within New York, sales activities originating within New York and contact with New York residents while either the agent or prospective customer is within the State of New York.
 Producers must comply with the requirements detailed in the document entitled "Minnesota Life Sales Activities Requirements for Advisors with Offices in or Conducting Business in New York."
 A copy of the document can be found at securian.com/policies or is available upon request.